qsnake/gpaw/doc/devel/developersguide.rst

 <gpaw.localized_functions>` function).
 The result of the operation is a
 :epydoc:`gpaw.localized_functions.LocFuncs` object (``paw.wfs.pt.lfs_a[a]``).

+See also :epydoc:`gpaw.setup.Setup` and :epydoc:`gpaw.spline.Spline`.

 .. _orthogonality:

-The pseudo wave-functions are othonormalized like this:
+The wave-functions are othonormalized such that the pseudo wave-functions obey the following orthogonality requirements:

 .. math::

   \langle \psi_{\sigma\mathbf{k}n} |